bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 Exposure to ultraviolet light can also explain why the blood on the shroud has remained so red despite being so old.==TODO original source==

-Interestingly, the Gospel of Matthew describes Jesus emitting intense light when he appeared in glorified form during the Transfiguration.
+Jesus, who called himself "the light of the world" would sometimes emit intense light.
+Such as in the Gospel of Matthew when he appeared in glorified form during the Transfiguration.
 Matthew 17:2:

 > And he was transfigured before them, and his face shone like the sun, and his clothes became white as light.

+Or to Paul on the road to Damascus.

 ==TODO Lazzarro's 2023 work:  https://www.nydailynews.com/news/national/shroud-turin-fake-researchers-scientists-unable-replicate-cloth-christ-like-image-article-1.995661 .==

+==TODO: Summary of energy calculations 100's of nuclear plants - https://x.com/AngelicMindX/status/1826706186252796197 .==

 #### Delayed Coloration